-In conversation with the St Albert RCMP, we are aware that there has been at least 1 public disturbance incident that they were called to where two customers were arguing over the wearing of a mask at a local business.
+In conversation with the St. Albert RCMP, we are aware that there has been at least 1 public disturbance incident in which two customers were arguing over the wearing of a mask at a local business.

 Two identified key learnings are: